-- Is the corrective action superficial or inadequate, or is the corrective action adequate and systemic? - Has the CAH implemented the corrective intervention(s) or action(s)?

-• Has the CAH taken a QA approach to the corrective action to ensure monitoring, tracking and sustainability?
+- Is the corrective action superficial or inadequate, or is the corrective action adequate and systemic? - Is the deficient practice still present? - Has the CAH implemented the corrective intervention(s) or action(s)? - Has the CAH taken a QA approach to the corrective action to ensure monitoring, tracking and sustainability? - Have the CAH's corrective actions made it unlikely for the deficient practice to recur?